Branding And Burning Play

 Cultural & subcultural evolution

 The contemporary consensual form is far newer and converges from two late-twentieth-century movements.
-The first is organized BDSM and its "edge play" subcultures, in which branding became read as the most permanent possible expression of dominance-submission and master-slave commitment: a chosen mark of belonging that deliberately echoes, and inverts, branding's coercive history.
+The first is organized BDSM and its "edge play" subcultures, in which branding became read as the most permanent possible expression of dominance and submission and master/slave commitment: a chosen mark of belonging that deliberately echoes, and inverts, branding's coercive history.
 The second is the modern body-modification revival of the 1980s and 1990s, in which strike branding, cautery branding, and later electrocautery ("laser") branding entered the body-art repertoire alongside tattooing, piercing, and scarification.
 Voluntary branding also persists in other settings, notably the initiation traditions of some historically African-American fraternities.
 The precise origin of consensual branding as a distinct kink is not well documented; it is best understood as a convergence of these traditions rather than a single coinage.

 In practice